Skip to navigation Skip to content

 • evidence from a registered health care practitioner outlining that the goods and/or services being claimed as required as a direct result of thalidomide-related injuries

-More information about claiming through the EAF and HCAF, including fund guidelines and copies of the claim forms are available on the Department of Health and Aged Care website.
+More details about claiming through the EAF and HCAF, including fund guidelines and copies of the claim forms are available on the Department of Health, Disability and Ageing website.
+The Resources page contains a link to the website.

 Submitting a claim